blockvigil/ethvigil-docs/docs/cli_gettingstarted.md

 Contract Address: 0xaec35285e21045bd4f159165015cc1f9df14c13e
 Deploying tx: 0x17a8009565731f45a1621905a7e85e84a6330b485ac3e7e450d90f126b6c3006
 ```
-Observe that `--constructorInputs` has been left empty.
+Observe that we are setting `--constructorInputs`.
 It is optional for contracts that have no constructor inputs programmed.

 ### SignerControlBase.sol